Report document

 Female = 57.43%

-We also offer numerous family friendly policies and flexible working options such as job share, term time working and from the data it shows that female employees take up of these flexible benefits are at a greater level compared to males which can adversely impact on our gender pay gap.
+We also offer numerous family-friendly policies and flexible working options such as job share and term time working.
+From the data, it shows that female employees take up these flexible benefits at a greater level compared to males.
+This can adversely impact our gender pay gap.

 Working pattern